MicrosoftDocs/azure-devops-docs/docs/report/add-charts-to-dashboard.md

 >[!NOTE]
->Links to documents on file shares using `file://` are not supported on Team Services or TFS 2017.1 and later versions.
+>Links to documents on file shares using `file://` are not supported on VSTS or TFS 2017.1 and later versions.
 This restriction has been implemented for security purposes.
 >
 >For information on how to specify relative links from a Welcome page or Markdown widget, see [Source control relative links](../reference/markdown-guidance.md#relative-links).